UltraStar-Deluxe/USDX/README.md

 - pcre
 - lua 5.1 or 5.2 or 5.3
 - opencv if you want webcam support
+- projectM if you want audio visualisation support

 ####Compiling using Lazarus
 1. Start Lazarus.